Hypoparathyroidism in Children

 What causes hypoparathyroidism?

 Causes of hypoparathyroidism include accidental removal of a parathyroid gland when the thyroid is removed, or when part of the parathyroid tissue is removed during surgery.
-Other causes include absent parathyroid glands from birth or a sudden decline in function due to unknown reasons (idiopathic).
+In some cases, an infant may be born without parathyroid glands.
+Sometime the cause is unknown.

 What are the symptoms of hypoparathyroidism?